 The idea of the Czech Academic Corpus (CAC) came to life between 1971 and 1985 thanks to the Department of Mathematical Linguistics within the Institute of Czech Language.
+The original purpose of the corpus was to build a frequency dictionary of the Czech language.
+The corpus has been morphologically and syntactically annotated manually.

 The discussion on the concept of academic grammar of Czech, i.e. on the concept of CAC annotation, finally led to the traditional, systematic, and well elaborated concept of morphology and dependency syntax (Šmilauer, 1972).
 By the mid 1980s, a total of 540,000 words of CAC were morphologically and syntactically manually annotated.